-UPDATE: Much of this trail’s southern portion is closed for work on the dike.
+UPDATE: Much of this trail’s southern portion is closed for work on the dike, with sections scheduled to re-open at points in 2022.
+Construction has been going on for years!
 Check the construction update from the Army Corps.

 Original report: Lake Okeechobee is ringed with a 110-mile long hiking/biking trail worthy of an expedition — the Lake Okeechobee Scenic Trail, or LOST for short.
 About 45 miles of the trail is paved and suitable for skinny-tire bikes.
 Located high on the 35-foot-tall Herbert Hoover Dike, the trail gives you a big view of sugar fields, wetlands and, in some places, the lake.
 In winter, you’re sure to see herons and egrets and wintering waterfowl.
 Armadillos, turtles, snakes and vultures are common sights.

 The negatives: There is no shade, you can be exposed to strong winds and the scenery can get monotonous. ( I have biked and hiked the dike and never managed to actually SEE Lake Okeechobee.
 I knows it’s there, but if you’re on the west side, all you see is marshland.)

 The positives: Solitude.
 Access points to the dike are far apart and you can go miles without seeing anyone.
 Some folks who have biked it say the 15-mile Clewiston to Moore Haven segment is the prettiest.
 The best views of the big lake are on the east and north side.

 There are a variety of entrance points marked on the LOST trail map.
 The trail is open year round for a variety of uses including hiking, bicycling, birdwatching, fishing, and photography.
 Hunting is not permitted on any section of the trail.